ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 or not set with right permission for alluxio:alluxio to access.

 KDC log is your friend to see if any KDC requests are actually sent to KDC or not.

-## javax.security.sasl.SaslException:GSS initiate failed
-javax.security.sasl.SaslException:GSS initiate failed: Caused by GSSException: No valid credentials provided (Mechanism level: Failed to find any Kerberos tgt);

-Solution: Check your JAVA_HOME to see if it’s pointing to a wrong version JDK, the java version matters here sometimes.

 ## No valid credentials provided (Mechanism level: Failed to find any Kerberos tgt